-Following the Mutiny on the Bounty on April 28, 1789 William Bligh sailed through the open area of northern Fiji Islands, and on his way to Kupang became the first European to visit several Fiji group's islands, which is why the sea area north of Fiji island of Viti Levu (crossed here and in Monuriki), is named "Bligh Water".
+Following the Mutiny on the Bounty (April 28, 1789), William Bligh (1754-1817, British officer) sailed through northern Fiji Islands.
+On his way to Kupang (capital of East Nusa Tenggara province, Indonesia) he became the first European to visit Fiji's Atolls Islands.
+This is why the sea area north of Viti Levu Island (including Monuriki), is named "Bligh Water".

 The Monuriki Island cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Monuriki Island, Fiji.